-- 7.5.19 In respect of Archaeology the submitted Cultural Heritage chapter suggests that archaeological survival across the site is anticipated to be low to moderate, with localised survival likely to be confined to features cut into the underlying natural geology.
-The submitted Historic Environment assessment confirms construction impacts would entirely remove any surviving archaeological remains.
-Archaeological mitigation would be in the form of a programme of intrusive archaeological investigation, following an agreed Written Scheme of Investigation. - 7.5.20 The County Archaeological advisor comments on this point within their consultation response (9.1.8) and requests trial trenching be undertaken prior to any decision being taken, given the geophysical survey report notes anomalies which may represent heritage assets.
+- 7.5.22 The County Archaeological advisor comments on this point within their consultation response (9.1.8) and requests trial trenching be undertaken prior to any decision being taken, given that the geophysical survey report notes anomalies which may represent heritage assets.
 Trenching would enable them to assess the significance of any assets and also review other areas that are blank.
-This information would also allow an informed design for the masterplan which appropriately considers the historic environment. - 7.5.21 The applicant's position, as set out in the submitted Town Planning and Affordable Housing Addendum, is that following the detailed gradiometer survey it is unlikely that any archaeological remains would be of high significance and therefore any archaeological works should take place prior to development commencing and not prior to a decision being issued on the application.
-This would work include a programme of trial trenching to identify the nature and extent of archaeological material within the area. - 7.5.22 As part of the assessment, it will be necessary to establish the harm that might arise from the development on underground heritage assets.
-If the lack of information is considered to result in a potential level of substantial or less than substantial harm, this would need to be weighed against the public benefits of the proposal.
+This information would also allow an informed design for the masterplan which appropriately considers the historic environment. - 7.5.23 The applicant's position, as set out in the submitted Town Planning and Affordable Housing Addendum, is that following the detailed gradiometer survey it is unlikely that any archaeological remains would be of high significance and therefore any archaeological works should take place prior to development commencing and not prior to a decision being issued on the application.
+This would work include a programme of trial trenching to identify the nature and extent of archaeological material within the area. - 7.5.24 It is concluded, on the strength of the available evidence, that archaeological interests likely to be affected by the carrying out and use of the development can be satisfactorily protected by a pre-commencement planning condition.